Skip to content

 Note

 The above only enables log collection.
-To perform log segmentation, corresponding Pipelines need to be configured.
+To perform slicing on the logs' status, you need to configure the corresponding Pipeline.

 pipeline001